ivaylo-matov/Petrov/README.md

 # Hi, I'm Ivo.

 ## I love tooling and I hate clicking.
+I have a Masters Degree in Architecture, I've worked a few years as an Architect and then gradually moved towards BIM.
-I have a Masters Degree in Architecture and I work as an Information Manager.
-I am passionate for technology and have experience with automation, coding and data analytics.
-I am a hard worker, have critical thinking and excellent problem solving abilities.
+I've been a BIM Manager for the last 6 years and I've enjoyed every day of it.
+I'm passionate for technology and have experience with automation, coding and data analytics.
+I'm very much a focused and purpose driven person.

 ## Here is some of my Tech Stack:
 - [x] Python